skippy-io/skippy-tutorials/tutorials/getting-started-with-gradle-and-junit5/README.md

     id 'io.skippy' version '0.0.5'
 }
 ```
-The SkippyPlugin adds a couple of tasks that we will use throughout the tutorial:
+The plugin adds a couple of tasks that we will use throughout the tutorial:
 ```
 ./gradlew tasks